Resources & Support Services

 Cancer Society and Frederick Memorial Hospital.
 The programs are held

-at the Regional Cancer Therapy Center and the Frederick School of Cosmetology.
+at the James M Stockman Cancer Institute and the Frederick School of Cosmetology.

-For details and/or to register, contact the FMH’s Regional Cancer
+For details and/or to register, contact the James M Stockman Cancer Institute's

 Cancer Support Group